A case study of Consistent Vehicle Routing Problem with Time Windows: Solution Framework

 In the first stage, we compute $\mathcal{N}_{insert}(v_{in},\sigma)$, the set of all partial solutions that can be obtained by inserting $v_{in}$ at all insertion positions of different routes in $\sigma$.
 If $\mathcal{N}_{insert}(v_{in},\sigma)$ contains feasible solutions, then one of them is chosen at random.
 The current partial solution is updated before proceeding to select a new customer from $EP$.
 Otherwise, we move forward to the next stage.

-In the second stage, an infeasible insertion is chosen from $\mathcal{N}_{insert}(v_{in},\sigma)$ and temporarily accepted, such that $F_p(\sigma) = P_c(\sigma) + \alpha P_{tw}(\sigma)$ is minimum. $F_p$ is a penalty function defined as the sum of $P_c$ and $P_{tw}$, the penalty terms for the violation of the capacity and time window constraints, respectively, and $\alpha$ is a penalty coefficient whose value is adapted iteratively during the search process. $P_c$ is defined as the sum of the total excess of capacities in all routes. $P_{tw}$ is defined as $P_{tw} = \sum_{r=1}^m TW_r$, where $TW_r$ is the total of time window violation in the route $r$. $TW_r$ is computed by the sum of the penalties that the vehicle must pay to service the customers and to arrive at the depot without delay.
+In the second stage, an infeasible insertion is chosen from $\mathcal{N}_{insert}(v_{in},\sigma)$ and temporarily accepted, such that $F_p(\sigma) = P_c(\sigma) + \alpha P_{tw}(\sigma)$ is minimum. $F_p$ is a penalty function defined as the sum of $P_c$ and $P_{tw}$, the penalty terms for the violation of the capacity and time window constraints, respectively, and $\alpha$ is a penalty coefficient whose value is adapted iteratively during the search process. $P_c$ is defined as the sum of the total excess of capacities in all routes. $P_{tw}$ is defined as $P_{tw} = \sum_{r=1}^m TW_r$, where $TW_r$ is the total of time window violation in the route $r$.

-At the beginning, $\alpha$ is set to $1.0$.
+In the beginning, $\alpha$ is set to $1.0$.
 Then, if the second stage fails, $\alpha$ is updated.
 If $P_c < P_{tw}$, $\alpha$ is divided by $0.99$ to emphasize the penalty term of the time window constraint.
 Otherwise, $\alpha$ is multiplied by $0.99$.

 After accepting an infeasible insertion that minimizes $F_p$, a series of local search moves using the local operator 2-opt$^*$, intra- and inter-route relocation, and intra- and inter-route exchange are performed to restore the feasibility of the partial solution.
-If the feasibility of the partial solution is restored, then we update the partial solution before proceeding to select a new customer from $EP$.
+If the feasibility of the partial solution is restored, then we update the partial solution before selecting a new customer from $EP$.
 Otherwise, we move forward to the next stage.